ASPECTS OF AGING PROCESS

 Skin:

-Several changes can be noticed in skin:
+Several changes can be noticed in the skin:

-- Skin becomes more fragile.
+• Skin becomes more fragile.

-- Fatty tissues below your skin decreases.
+• Fatty tissues below your skin decrease.

-- Skin become bruised easily
+• Skin becomes bruised easily

-- Skin tags and dark spots become common.
+• Skin tags and dark spots become common.

-- Production of sebum decreases.
+• Production of sebum decreases.

 Mouth: